How to Use an Empathy Map

 What is their name, age, etc.?
 Write down a few details about them: do they have a job, a family, or something else distinctive about their daily life?
 How do they spend their free time?

 In our example, you'll be empathizing with your friend as they approach celebrating their birthday.
-Let's say our friend is Jose, a 32-year-old father of three who works as a nurse at the busy local hospital.
+Let's say our friend is Curtis, a 32-year-old father of three who works as a nurse at the busy local hospital.
 He's also quite handy and likes building things in his free time.

 Note: it may not be a real person you're trying to empathize with.
 For example, if you're a hospital CEO looking to improve your hospital waiting room experience, you might make up a number of different people who could conceivably be in the waiting room and fill in empathy maps for each of their situations.